zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 2. Click **Continue to Component Installation**.

-## Zowe Server Configuration
+## Configuring the Zowe Server

 Perform Zowe server configuration in the Wizard by providing inputs to the prompts for configuration values.
 Some steps may require an administrator with sufficient privileges to complete the step.

-The following following actions can be performed during Wizard configuration:
+The following actions can be performed during Wizard configuration:

 * **View/Edit Yaml**
 This option lets you preview or adjust the YAML configuration that is used by Zowe.
 The prompts of the Wizard are used to automatically generate the YAML contents, but you also have the options to review, edit, or import and export contents of the YAML file.
 This option also allows you to copy the YAML in its current state, which can than be sent to an administrator that is authorized to perform the task.
 Copying the YAML also includes a relevant JCL sample and explanation for the particular step.